Need Tech? Try The ITA Fall Challenge!

 reports the same is true here in Illinois.
 So how do we address this ongoing tech talent gap for the local growing tech industry?The ITA Fall Challenge

-The Fall Challenge is a programming skills tournament for technology students at targeted Illinois universities.
+The Fall Challenge is a programming skills tournament for technology students at targeted Midwest universities.
 ITA invites participating companies to meet, interview and connect with the next group of technology talent.

 Fall Challenge finalists from each university gather in Chicago where ITA hosts the Final Challenge, offering an incrementally challenging exam with cash prizes, the opportunity for participating companies to meet and interview finalists and a chance to increase the awareness of the local tech industry to this next generation of professional talent.

 2013 marks the 4th year of the ITA Fall Challenge.
 To date, we have met with more than 1,700 technology students across Illinois and the local region, introducing them to the growing local tech industry.
 Nearly 20 positions have been filled with students sourced from the Fall Challenge who otherwise would not have known their eventual hiring company.
 We are gearing up for 2013 program and invite ITA member companies to develop the awareness of their company with this in-demand group of upcoming professionals.

 With the support of the Illinois Innovation Council

 (IIC) and the Illinois Science & Technology Coalition